FlaxEngine/FlaxDocs/manual/ui/tutorials/create-ui-from-code.md

 ## 2. Edit script

-Open script file and write the following code:
+Open the script file and write the following code:

 ```cs
 using FlaxEngine;